 A total of 80 newly bishops have attended these three conferences mainly from countries in Africa but also including participants from the USA, Brazil and from South East Asia.

-The fourth training conference is scheduled for 1-10 October 2018 and for the first time bishops’ wives are also invited.
+The fourth training conference was held 1-10 October 2018 and for the first time bishops’ wives were included.

-In order to widen the breadth of the BTI network, we are looking into the possibility of planning future conferences in South America and in South East Asia.
-Bishops form around the Communion who have been consecrated in the past five years are welcome to apply and by contacting the Director, Bishop Samson Mwaluda at [email protected]
+In order to widen the breadth of the BTI network, we are planning future conferences in South America and in South East Asia.
+Bishops from around the Communion who have been consecrated in the past five years are welcome to apply by contacting the Director, Bishop Samson Mwaluda at [email protected]

 The BTI network is made up of alumni who keep in contact with each other by social media for prayer and information sharing.